-Social Groups and Development
+Groups and Development

-Jason Jimenez, M.S., Lisa Lashley, Psy.D. & Charles J. Golden, Ph.D.
+Jason Jimenez, M.S., Lisa K. Lashley, PsyD., Charles Golden, PhD.

 Nova Southeastern University

-Children spend an increasing amount of time in social groups as they age.
-Preschoolers begin to interact with their peers around playsets, though at this stage, these early social groups are loosely organized.
-It is not until they reach school age that children begin to feel as true members of a peer group.
+Peer interactions often occur in groups.
+Children spend an increasing amount of time in these groups as they age.
+Preschoolers begin to interact with each other around playsets, although these early social groups are loosely organized.
+It is not until they reach school age that children begin to feel as though they are true members of a peer group.
 A peer group interacts on a regular basis, provides a sense of belonging, has implicit or explicit norms, and has a hierarchical order.
 Within these groups, social status becomes important, with some members being more popular and having a greater social impact than others.

 The popularity and social status of group members can be assessed through sociometric techniques.
 One example would be to ask children to rate who they would and would not like to spend time with.
-Based on these positive and negative nominations, children can be categorized into five different categories: popular, rejected, neglected, controversial, or average.
+Based on these positive and negative nominations, children are categorized into five different categories: popular, rejected, neglected, controversial, or average.